ArthurEglin/SenSwiss2023/SenSwiss2023/GUI/README.md

 <a id="Microfluidic-system"></a>
 ### Microfluidic system
+The microfluidic section contains all buttons to control the integrated pump system ([AMF LSPone](https://amf.ch/produit/lspone-laboratory-syringe-pump/)).
+The pump is a 12 valves microfluidic system that allows to pick and dispense a volume of 8-250 mL at a flowrate of 25-7'500 $\mu L$/min.

 <a id="Camera"></a>
 ### Camera
 GUI in camera mode:
 ![ROI in automatic mode](layout_figures/ROI_auto.jpg)

+On the top left, the real time image of the camera ([FLIR Blackfly S USB3](https://www.flir.fr/products/blackfly-s-usb3/?vertical=machine%20vision&segment=iis))is displayed.

+In the command pannel on the right, in the section `Camera settings`, the user set different parameters to improve the signal reading.
+The program enables the extraction of a Region Of Interest (ROI) from the camera image, via intensity threshold filtering.
+The user can set the parameter for the detection of the ROI by changing the `Kernel size`, the `Number of dilations` and the `Threshold value`.
+The program will then apply a gaussian smoothing (of empirical size (15,15)), compute a threshold mask from the smoothed image, dilate the mask a certain number of times with the squared kernel and determine the ROI as the centroid of the mask image (via the `cv2.moments` function).
+The ROI is then displayed on the camera image (top left).
+It can also be set manually by the user by clicking on the camera image.
+The ROI's shape (rectangular or cicular) and shape's parameters can be set by the user via the appropriate drop-down list or input fields.

+The ROI is then used to compute the signal by simply averaging the intensity over the ROI surface.
+This signal is then displayed overtime in relative 8 bits intensity pixel level unit on the bottom left window.

+The user can also set specific camera parameters such as the `Exposure time` and the `Gain` via the appropriate input fields.
+These parameters vary the intensity of the signal (the higher the exposure time and the gain, the higher the intensity of the signal).

+The user can save a picture of the camera image by clicking on the `Save image` button.
+The image will be saved in the `image_saved` folder as a **.png** file.
+The user can name the image file via the adjacent input field, in any case, the image will be saved with the current date and time.

+Finally, the user can fine tune the display of the processed signal by setting y-axis limits via the appropriate input fields (min and max), or can chose to set these values automatically by clicking on the `Auto` checkbox, the program will then automatically set the y-axis limits to the minimum and maximum values of the signal.
+The plot of the signal overtime can be saved via the `Save plot` button.
+The plot will be saved in the `plots_saved` folder as a **.csv** file.
+The user can name the plot file via the adjacent input field, in any case, the plot will be saved with the current date and time.

+The original idea was to use the intensity of the optical signal measured by a camera to detect the concentration of the sample.
+However, this method was found to be not sensitive enough.
+Hence, we decided to rely on the wavelenght shift, measured by a spectrometer to detect the concentration of the sample.

 <a id="Spectrometer"></a>
 ### Spectrometer